IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 Backends:
 			`Stdout MachineFormat`,
 			`EKGBackend`
-Filtered: `Visible` because the filter level is `Notice`
+Filtered:  because the filter level is `Notice`

-### Cardano.Node.ChainSyncClient.NodeToClient.Send.AwaitReply
+### Cardano.Node.ChainSyncNode.NodeToNode.Recieve.AwaitReply

 ***
 Acknowledge the request but require the consumer to wait for the nextupdate.
-This means that the consumer is synced with the producer, and the producer is waiting for its own chain state to change.
+This means that the consumer is synced with the producer, andthe producer is waiting for its own chain state to change.
 ***